sontn/nhagiaodich/content/posts/2023/tungkinh.md

 **Đây là thuật tự kỷ ám thị.
 Cái gì có trong đầu sẽ trở thành hiện thực**

+No fear. be more confident

+Be more confident

+Be more confident

+Be more confident

+Be more confident

+Be more confident

 Persist until I succeed

 Persist until I succeed